Yachtmaster Prep and Exam

 Description

-During the Yachtmaster examination, you will be asked to demonstrate your boat handling, seamanship, and navigation skills under power and sail in various conditions and situations by day and night.
-You will also be given a number of simulated safety and emergency situations to manage.
+During the Yachtmaster exam, you will be asked to demonstrate your boat handling, seamanship, and navigation skills under sail and power, both by day and night.
+You will also manage a variety of simulated safety and emergency scenarios.

 Course programme

-Before joining us, you must ensure your theory knowledge is up to speed.
-The week doesn't allow time to teach you the IRPCS, tidal heights, or navigation.
+Before joining, you should make sure your shore-based theory knowledge is up to standard.
+The prep week does not allow time to teach topics such as IRPCS (Collision Regulations), tidal calculations, or navigation theory.

 The yacht and the instructor

-You will join a small group (maximum 4) on board one of our RYA-approved Beneteau 40.7 training yachts.
+You will train in a small group (maximum of four students) aboard one of our RYA-approved Beneteau 40.7 training yachts.

-The training days will be run by a qualified RYA Yachtmaster Instructor who will have an intimate knowledge of what is required for the exam.
+The training is led by a qualified RYA Yachtmaster Instructor with detailed knowledge of the exam requirements.

 Location and weather